cibomahto/length_match_hud/readme.md

 * Hovering over a net in the tool highlights it in KiCad

 TODO:
-* Add via lengths to the count
-* Seperate track lengths per layer
+* Separate track lengths per layer
 * Calculate matches in terms of delay instead of length, per layer
 * Support additional per-pin delays (from part packaging)
 * Allow grouping by net class, reference length targets per net class
+* Support blind/buried vias

 Usage instructions:
 1. Clone this repo